dzmalone/aacc/README.md

    - If you created first and AI helped → **AI-Assisted**
    - If AI created first from your direction → **AI-Generated**
 3. Use the attribution format for your tier
-4. Optionally add details in parentheses about what the AI did
+4. Optionally add details in parentheses about what the AI did per your discipline
-5. See [detailed examples](https://davemalone.net/aacc/examples) for your discipline

 ---